Gemini vs GPT-4o: Cost & Value Analysis (2026)

 ModelInput (per 1M)Output (per 1M)Context

-Gemini 2.0 Flash undercuts GPT-4o mini ($0.15/$0.60) on both input and output while offering a context window of 1 million tokens vs 128K.
-That context window gap is one of the biggest practical differences between Google and OpenAI's offerings right now.
+Gemini 2.5 Flash-Lite undercuts GPT-5.4 mini ($0.75/$4.50) on both input and output while offering a 1 million token context window vs 128K on GPT-4o.
+That context-window gap is still one of the biggest practical differences between Google and OpenAI's offerings.

 The 1M Context Window: Gemini's Biggest Advantage